Professor Rebecca Beeken

 Research interests

-Becca works on a number of studies focused on developing and trialling complex interventions to improve outcomes for people living with and beyond cancer.
-She currently co-leads a Cancer Research UK funded project (PI with Dr Fisher, University College London) exploring the efficacy of a brief, habit-based intervention for improving dietary and physical activity behaviours in people living with and beyond cancer (ASCOT).
-She also co-leads the Breast Cancer Now funded We Sure Can trial (PI with Dr Smith, University of Leeds), which is piloting a total diet replacement intervention to support weight loss in women with stage II-III breast cancer affected by excess weight.
-Additionally, she is a co-investgator on two Yorkshire Cancer Research funded studies in this area; the APPROACH study (PIs: Dr Fisher & Dr Lally, UCL) is exploring the potential of a mobile phone application to increase physical activity in Yorkshire cancer patients, and the CANVAS study (PI: Professor Velikova, University of Leeds) aims to develop, implement and evaluate satisfaction with an improved electronic system to engage breast and bowel cancer survivors to self-report symptoms/problems online from home and get immediate tailored advice for self-management or hospital contact.
+I work on a number of studies focused on developing and trialling complex interventions to improve outcomes for people living with and beyond cancer.
+I recently co-led a Cancer Research UK funded project (PI with Professor Fisher, University College London) exploring the efficacy of a brief, habit-based intervention for improving dietary and physical activity behaviours in people living with and beyond cancer (ASCOT).
+I also co-led the Breast Cancer Now funded We Sure Can feasibility trial (PI with Professor Smith, University of Leeds), which piloted a total diet replacement intervention to support weight loss in women with stage II-III breast cancer affected by excess weight.
+I am currently co-leading (PI with Professor John Saxton, University of Hull) an NIHR-funded Programme Development Grant to prepare and test an equitable weight management intervention for people affected by breast cancer (FORALL).
+Additionally, I am a co-investgator on two Yorkshire Cancer Research funded studies in this area; the APPROACH study (PIs: Professor Fisher & Dr Lally, UCL) is exploring the potential of a mobile phone application to increase physical activity in Yorkshire cancer patients, and the CANVAS study (PI: Professor Velikova, University of Leeds) aims to develop, implement and evaluate satisfaction with an improved electronic system to engage breast and bowel cancer survivors to self-report symptoms/problems online from home and get immediate tailored advice for self-management or hospital contact.
+I am the Lead for the behavioural component of an NIHR funded HTA trial evaluating personalised prehabilitation in acute myeloid leukaemia (PROPEL; PIs Professors Dunn & Stanworth, University of Warwick & Oxford University Hospitals).

-Becca is also interested in the concept of 'teachable moments', and the potential for other cancer prevention interventions to be delivered as part of cancer screening programmes.
-She co-leads (PI with Dr Wonitza, UCLH) a Roy Castle Lung Cancer Foundation funded project to develop and pilot a radiographer-led smoking cessation intervention in the lung cancer screening setting, and she is an expert advisor and collaborator on an evaluation of a lifestyle intervention among participants of the French colorectal cancer screening program, funded by the French National Cancer Institute (PI: Dr Gunter, IARC).
+I am also interested in the the potential for other cancer prevention interventions to be delivered as part of cancer screening programmes.
+I co-led (PI with Dr Wonitza, UCLH) a Roy Castle Lung Cancer Foundation funded project to develop and pilot a radiographer-led smoking cessation intervention in the lung cancer screening setting, and I am a co-investigator on the YCR-funded Yorkshire Enhanced Smoking cessation study (YESS; PI Professor Murray, University of Nottingham).
+I am an expert advisor and collaborator on an evaluation of a lifestyle intervention among participants of the French colorectal cancer screening program, funded by the French National Cancer Institute (PI: Professor Gunter, IARC).

 Qualifications